 Read more about Chinese Walking Street.

-Island Near Pattaya
+Islands Near Pattaya

-You might say most are “well off the beaten path” but if you want to go a little beyond Pattaya – for a day trip or a mini break – you might want to consider exploring the islands near Pattaya.
+You might say most are “well off the beaten path,” but if you want to go a little beyond Pattaya for a day trip or a mini break, you might want to consider exploring the islands near Pattaya.